junwoo091400/PX4_Fundamentals_Workshop/README.md

 - If you don't have the "" around the volume mapping of the PX4-Autopilot directory, it may include a space character, which can cause error messages such as "invalid reference format: repository name must be lowercase".
 - Check out the [Stack Overflow answer](https://stackoverflow.com/questions/48522615/docker-error-invalid-reference-format-repository-name-must-be-lowercase).

-### Fourth, build a sample target to test the Docker container
+### Fifth, build a sample target
 Then navigate into the directory `src/PX4-Autopilot` and build the px4 target `px4_sitl` as an example
 ```bash
 cd /src/PX4-Autopilot
 make px4_sitl_default
 ```

+This should produce a file `build/px4_sitl_default/bin/px4`.
+Now you have your first target built!

 ### Docker resources
 - All the PX4IO Docker [Images](https://hub.docker.com/u/px4io/)